buepro/typo3-pizpalue/Documentation/Administration/Index.rst

    :alt: Included static extension templates

 .. note::
-   The order in which the extension templates are included maters: Pizpalue related templates are inserted after 3rd party extensions and the site package `Customization (user_pizpalue)` comes at the end.
+   The order in which the extension templates are included matters: Pizpalue related templates are inserted after 3rd party extensions and the site package `Customization (user_pizpalue)` comes at the end.